AnyChart/docs.anychart.com/Basic_Charts_Types/Stick_Chart.md

 There are also some text elements supposed to tell the customer some information about the point.
 Labels are elements that are permanently shown (though, this can be changed and adjusted) somewhere next to the point and tooltips are pop-up elements that are shown on a point hovered.
 Add the labels and tooltips with the {api:anychart.charts.Cartesian#labels}labels(){api} and {api:anychart.charts.Cartesian#tooltip}tooltip(){api} methods.
 Both elements' text can be adjusted through the {api:anychart.core.ui.Tooltip#textFormatter}textFormatter(){api} method.

 After all elements have been adjusted to demonstrate the necessary information about the point, it is a good time for changing the colors.
-There are several ways to set the colors to the series, points of other elements.
+There are several ways to set the colors to the series, points or other elements.
 You can use the data set, set the colors through some special methods or add/create a color [palette](Appearance_Settings/Palettes).

 The sample below demonstrates a Stick Chart with the adjusted parameters described before.
 Explore it in the playground to see the code.

-{sample}BCT\_Stick\_Chart\_03{sample}
+{sample}BCT\_Stick\_Chart\_02{sample}

 ## Stacking